Raiatea Travel Guide

 Raiatea Travel Guide Map

-Click on the image to open in Google Maps.
 This map features all the highlights mentioned in this guide.
+Click on the image to open it in Google Maps.

 Facts & Brief History

 Raiatea is the second-largest island in the Society Islands group of French Polynesia.
-The island shares the same lagoon with neighboring Tahaa and the two may have actually been part of a single island in the ancient past.
+The island shares the same lagoon with neighboring Tahaa, and the two may have been part of a single island in ancient times.

-Mount Tapioi hike panoramic view of Tahaa Lagoon Raiatea Island French Polynesia
+Mount Tapioi hike panoramic view of Tahaa Lagoon - Raiatea

-These days, Raiatea still enjoys an influential status in French Polynesia, even attracting French President Francois Hollande on his recent rare visit to this part of the world.
-The island’s 12,000 strong population mainly lives off agriculture, black pearls, public sector jobs, and small-scale tourism.
+These days, Raiatea still enjoys an influential status in French Polynesia, even attracting French President Francois Hollande on his rare visit to this part of the world.
+The island’s 12,000-strong population mainly lives off agriculture, black pearls, public sector jobs, and small-scale tourism.